Poem: April 21

 again

 To fall asleep lately, I've been listening to a BBC podcast called "In Our Time," in which the host--the placid, grandfatherly voiced Melvyn Bragg--engages various scholars and academics in discussions of popular history, science, the humanities, and other general curiosities.
-Subjects include the 30 Years War,
+Subjects include the 30

 Picking up the pieces on a rainy Wednesday.
 I found myself listening to the experimental band The Books the other day, and watched a short documentary about their process.
 An animating preoccupation that drove the music was conversation—the idea that any juxtaposition is really a discourse.
 You put one